linkeddatacenter/kees/README.md

 - how to collect the right data,
 - how much you can trust in your data,
 - what new information you can deduct from the collected data,
-- how to answer to specific questions using data
+- how to answer specific questions using data

-Artificial intelligences and humans can use these *know hows* to reuse and enrich existing knowledge.
+A.I. and humans can use these *know hows* to reuse and enrich existing knowledge.
 KEES is a Semantic Web Application.

 See [KEES presentation slides](https://docs.google.com/presentation/d/1mv9XO0Q9QFxSphWzT_68Q4aXd9sgqWoY7njomH8eaPQ/pub?start=false&loop=false&delayms=5000)

 ## Definitions

-Lot of concepts used by KEES refer to the well known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).
+A lot of concepts used by KEES refer to the well known [Semantic Web Standards](https://www.w3.org/standards/semanticweb/) published by the World Wide Web Consortium ([W3C](https://w3.org/)).

 What is **data**?
-According with common sense, KEES defines data as words, numbers or in general *any string of symbols*.
-Example of data is the strins  `xyz`, `123`, `33.22` or  `http://LinkedData.Center`.
-Data is usually associated with a  _data type_ that states a set of restrictions on symbols dequence that build up the data For example:  the number `123`, the float `33.22` or  the URI `http://LinkedData.Center`.
+According to common sense, KEES defines data as words, numbers or in general *any string of symbols*.
+Example of data is the strings  `xyz`, `123`, `33.22` or  `http://LinkedData.Center`.
+Data is usually associated with a  _data type_ that states a set of restrictions on symbols sequence that build up the data For example the number `123`, the float `33.22` or the URI `http://LinkedData.Center`.
 The _data type_ is not the data meaning.

 What is **information**?
 KEES defines information as *data with a meaning*.
 The meaning can be learned from the context where a data is found or explicitly defined.
-KEES adopts the [RDF standards](https://www.w3.org/RDF/) to describe information by tuple of three data, i.e. a _triple_ (also known as a RDF statement): a _subject_, a _predicate_ and an _object_.
-The data type for the first two elements of a triple (i.e. the subject and the predicate) must be an URIs, the last element of the triple (i.e. the object) can be anything.
+KEES adopts the [RDF standards](https://www.w3.org/RDF/) to describe information by a tuple of three data, i.e. a _triple_ (also known as an RDF statement): a _subject_, a _predicate_, and an _object_.
+The data type for the first two elements of a triple (i.e. the subject and the predicate) must be a URIs, the last element of the triple (i.e. the object) can be anything.
 A triple can be also represented as an [unidirected labeled graph](https://mathinsight.org/definition/undirected_graph)

 ![a triple](architecture/triple.jpg)

 KEES defines **knowledge** as a graph of linked information (i.e. linked data).
 This graph is possible because, in RDF, any URI can be both the object of a triple and the subject of another one or even the predicate for another.

 ![triples](architecture/triples.png)

-KEES defines **knowledge base** (or **knowledge graph** ) as a container of *linked data with a purpose*, that is a related set information that can be queried to provide answers to some questions.
+KEES defines **knowledge base** (or **knowledge graph** ) as a container of *linked data with a purpose*, that is a piece of related information that can be queried to provide answers to some questions.

-From a theoretical point of view, a knowledge base is composed by information (i.e. fatcs), plus a formal system of logic used for knowledge representation, plus the [Open-world assumption](https://en.wikipedia.org/w/index.php?title=Open-world_assumption&oldid=871019791), plus an inference engine that demonstrates theorems.
+From a theoretical point of view, a knowledge base is composed by information (i.e. facts), plus a formal system of logic used for knowledge representation, plus the [Open-world assumption](https://en.wikipedia.org/w/index.php?title=Open-world_assumption&oldid=871019791), plus an inference engine that demonstrates theorems.

-The information are partitioned in two set: *TBox* and *ABox*. *ABox statements* describe facts,  *TBox statements* describe the terms used to qualify the facts meaning.
-If you are familiar with object-oriented paradigm, TBox statements sometimes associate with classes, while ABox associate with individual class instances.
+The information is partitioned in two sets: *TBox* and *ABox*. *ABox statements* describe facts,  *TBox statements* describe the terms used to qualify the facts meaning.
+If you are familiar with the object-oriented paradigm, TBox statements sometimes associate with classes, while ABox associate with individual class instances.
 *TBox statements* tend to be more permanent within a knowledge base and are often grouped in *ontologies* that describe a specific knowledge domain (e.g. business entities, people, goods, friendship, offering, geocoding, etc, etc).
-*ABox statements* associate with instances of classes defined by TBox statements.
+*ABox statements* associated with instances of classes defined by TBox statements.
 ABox statements are much more dynamic in nature and are populated from datasets available in the web or by reasonings.

 KEES assumes that RDF is used for knowledge representation  and that the knowledge base is implemented as a dataset in a [SPARQL service](https://www.w3.org/TR/sparql11-service-description).

 The **Language Profile** (or **Application profile**) is the portion of the TBOX that is recognized by a specific software application.

-The language profile can contain *axioms* .
-An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic and known facts.
-For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY constructs or with SPARQL UPDATE scripts and evaluated in a SPARQL service.
+The language profile can contain *axioms *.
+An **axiom** describes how to generate/validate knowledge base statements using entailment inferred by language profile semantic and known facts.
+For example, an axiom can be described with OWL and evaluated by an OWL reasoner or described with SPARQL QUERY constructs or with SPARQL UPDATE scripts and evaluated in a SPARQL service.

-The **KEES Language Profile** is the set of all terms, rules and axioms that a software application that want to use a knowledge base should to understand.
+The **KEES Language Profile** is the set of all terms, rules, and axioms that a software application that wants to use a knowledge base should understand.

-A **KEES Agent** describes a processor that understands the *KEES language profile*  and that it is able to do actions on a knowledge base  according with KEES specifications.
+A **KEES Agent** describes a processor that understands the *KEES language profile*  and that it is able to do actions on a knowledge base according to KEES specifications.
 It should be able to learn data, reasoning about data and to answer some questions starting from learned fact.

 **Trust** is another key concept in KEES.
-The [Open-world assumption] and RDF allow to mix any kind of information, even when information that are incoerent.
-For instance, suppose that an axiom in your knowledge base TBOX states that a property "person:hasMom" has a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could also contains two different facts (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), peraphs extracted from different datasources.
-In order to take decision about who is jack's mom you need trust in your data.
-If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are two names for the same person.
-If you are not so sure, you have two possibility: deduct that the data source is wrong, so you have to choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the axiom in TBOX , allowing a person to have more than one mom.
-In any case you need to get an idea about _your_ trust on each statement, both in ABox and in Tbox,  in the knowlege base.
+The [Open-world assumption] and RDF allow mixing any kind of information, even when information that is incoherent.
+For instance, suppose that an axiom in your knowledge base TBOX states that a property "person:hasMom" has a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could also contains two different facts (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), perhaps extracted from different data sources.
+In order to take a decision about who is Jack's mom, you need trust in your data.
+If you are sure about the veracity of all data in the knowledge base, you can deduct that: Mary and  Giulia are two names for the same person.
+If you are not so sure, you have two possibility: deduct that the data source is wrong, so you have to choose the most trusted statement with respect some criteria (even casually if both statements have the same trust rank) or to change the axiom in TBOX, allowing a person to have more than one mom.
+In any case, you need to get an idea about _your_ trust on each statement, both in ABox and in Tbox,  in the knowledge base.
 At least you want to know the **provenance** and all metadata of all information in your knowledge base because the trust on a single data often derives from the trust of its source or in the creator of the data source.

 ## KEES Vocabulary